Tandem t:slim X2 Insulin Pump System with optional CGM

 You may also be interested to know that the Duration of Insulin Action (DIA) is fixed at 5 hours.
 This is the time used in the programming development that has lead to both success and safety (and is, arguably, the actual length of time for which insulin continues to act to lower blood sugar), so that's why the DIA setting can't be changed by the pump user.

 Control-IQ was approved by Health Canada in November, 2020, for individuals age 6 years and older who weigh a minimum of 25 kg (55 lbs) and have a minimum Total Daily Dose (TDD) of 10 units of insulin.
-Control-IQ will be available to Tandem t:slim users as a software update in mid-March, 2021.
+Control-IQ is NOW AVAILABLE to Tandem t:slim users as a software update.

 Speaking of Software Updates...